Córdoba crafts: the legacy of the Andalusian masters

 Made using the ancestral guadamecí technique, with patterns hand-engraved into the leather.

-A silver filigree jewellery piece
+Silver filigree jewellery

 Earrings, a bracelet or a brooch hand-chiselled by a Córdoban silversmith.